Baccarat Terms & Definitions

 Action

-This is a term found in many different games and it stands for the all the money a gambler will wager during one full gaming session.
+This is a term found in many different games and it stands for all the money a gambler will wager during one full gaming session.

 B